Gail Mountain DipCOT, MPhil, PHD

 Room: 1.06, First Floor, The Innovation Centre

-My research interests are focussed upon improving the quality of life of older people through provision of appropriate interventions, good design and by facilitating participation.
+Gail's research interests are focussed upon improving the quality of life of older people through provision of appropriate interventions, good design and by facilitating participation.
 I am particularly interested in improving the lived experiences of people at all stages of the dementia trajectory.

 - Valuing active life in dementia (VALID).
 National Institute for Health Research Programme Grant: £2,300,000 (Co-Investigator).
 This project will commence in 2012.
 It is concerned with the transferability of a well reported Dutch occupational therapy intervention into a UK context and the clinical and cost effectiveness of delivery.